grahamcarman/docs/astro/api/get-started.md

 ## Step 1: Make your first API request

 To access most endpoints, you need to provide an Organization ID to the API as a path parameter.
-One of the few requests that doesn't require an Organization ID is the "List Organizations" request, meaning you can programmatically retrieve an Organization ID for other API request types.
+One of the few requests that doesn't require an Organization ID is the [List Organizations](https://docs.astronomer.io/astro/api/platform-api-reference#tag/Organization/operation/ListOrganizations) request, which means you can programmatically retrieve an Organization ID for other API request types.

 To retrieve the Organization ID through the API, run the following command: